 What is Community Solar?

-What are the details of the Community Solar project?
+What are the details of this Community Solar project?

 How much money down is required?